Peak everything is bullshit – how about peak idiots

 People found the rapid rise of technology just as threatening as we do today, but absolute levels of technological acceptance were different.
 When today a smartphone has lost its magic to even the most ardent technophobes, the introduction of a power loom was a deadly threat to manufacturers of the just dawning 19th century.

 Back to Malthus.
 He was no idiot by any measure but rather was part of the intellectual elite of the time.
 He watched how populations swelled beyond anything experienced so far because of the goodies modern science and industrial output threw on them.
 He saw unspeakable hardship and humans living in squalor – just look at movies and depictions of England during the first industrial revolution.
-He saw the dehumanization it all brought and he worried that if humanity continued growing at this pace, we would eventually run out of resources in order to offer those masses a life worth living.
+He saw the dehumanization it all brought, and he worried that if humanity continued growing at this pace, we would eventually run out of resources to offer those masses a life worth living.

 The world Thomas Malthus lived in had just jumped the 1 billion mark in 1804.
-As we know quite well, humanity has gone wildly beyond even the most daring imagination of Malthus to more than 7 billion today and still no sign of a collapse of civilization.
+As we know quite well, humanity has gone wildly beyond even the most daring imagination of Malthus to more than 7 billion today, and still no sign of a collapse of civilization.

 Fast forward to 1972 when the Club of Rome issued its report “Limits to growth” and again the world was on the brink of despair as everything was about to run out.
 My personal favorite from this time is the famous wager between Paul Ehrlich from the Club of Rome and the Princeton economist Julian Lincoln Simon.

-Simon held that the world would never run out of anything except human brains as any shortage would immediately trigger scarcity, which would produce high prices which in turn creates the economic rationale for R&D that would not only solve the original problem but even improve on the entire situation.
+Simon held that the world would never run out of anything except human brains as any shortage would immediately trigger scarcity, which would produce high prices which in turn creates the economic rationale for R&D that would not only solve the original problem but even improve the entire situation.
 This is what motivates us to grow and prosper.
 Humans have moved from the grasslands into cities for a lack of the resource grassland as populations swelled out of control and the plains could not support so many souls anymore.

-There is plenty of grassland today – who wants to go back living as a hunter-gatherer in one of the countless National Parks or roam the plains of the Mid-West?
+There is plenty of grassland today – who wants to go back to living as a hunter-gatherer in one of the countless National Parks or roam the plains of the Mid-West?
 I dare, I double dare you.
 Anyone dreaming grandiose dreams of a life free from electrical power, protection from the elements, medical doctors, and all the other things civilization bestowed on us.
-The opportunity is there and it has been brought to us by the rise of technology as most of us have chosen to live off the plains.
+The opportunity is there, and it has been brought to us by the rise of technology as most of us have chosen to live off the plains.

 Why should this be different now?
 Humanity had always invented itself out of trouble so what on earth should have happened to end this right now?
-Quite to the contrary, we are in an age of unprecedented progress and scientific progeny and we can, therefore, expect there to be ever more and even better solutions.
+Quite to the contrary, we are in an age of unprecedented progress and scientific progeny, and we can, therefore, expect there to be ever more and even better solutions.

-In energy, we are still in the age of burning things that have been produced in earth’s crust in a chemical reaction producing earth-destroying toxins in the process.
+In energy, we are still in the age of burning things that have been produced in the Earth’s crust in a chemical reaction producing earth-destroying toxins in the process.
 It is coming to an end as there is not so much of the easily extractable black stuff anymore.
-The situation gives rise to bridge solutions such as shale and will, in the end, lead to a brand new, renewable and emissions-free world.
+The situation gives rise to bridge solutions such as shale and will, in the end, lead to a brand new, renewable, and emissions-free world.
 Without the scarcity, we would not devote so much energy to finding alternatives.

-Now, with the space problem is at its pinnacle in Asia and many cities around the world, new solutions are developed.
+Now, with the space problem at its pinnacle in Asia and many cities around the world, new solutions are being developed.
 Vanilla real estate makes people think hard about how to use it better.
-High-rise buildings will not like shoeboxes anymore.
+High-rise buildings will not be like shoeboxes anymore.
 Honestly, just look at most of the current high-rises.
 No matter how sexy their facades are, they are still rat cages.
 In the future, we will live in vertical cities where all aspects of human life will be integrated into those mega structures.
-Living or working in those places will not feel like the prison cell like blocks of today anymore.
-There will be greenery, leisure, work and any kind of recreation directly available.
+Living or working in those places will not feel like the prison cell-like blocks of today anymore.
+There will be greenery, leisure, work, and any kind of recreation directly available.
 It will not be necessary to move down to the cramped surface in order to jump from one mega structure to the next.
 We will become cloud dwellers.
 What is bad with that?

 It will not feel like living in a huge city block anymore but could feel like a village in the sky with copious green spaces, recreation, and air.

-This is just one example on how the space problem might be tackled.
+This is just one example of how the space problem might be tackled.
 I am sure that more creative minds than me will dream up much more creative solutions to that.
 Most of them will do so as they see an incredible opportunity in the problem.

 I know, many still harbor warm and fuzzy feelings about the so-called “good old times”.
 However, those times were always old and very rarely good.
-Do you remember heart surgery with your thorax wide open, black smoke spewing diesel engines, dead rivers and the tape player munching your precious recordings when you tried to impress your new girlfriend with the latest tunage?
+Do you remember heart surgery with your thorax wide open, black smoke spewing diesel engines, dead rivers, and the tape player munching your precious recordings when you tried to impress your new girlfriend with the latest tuneage?
 Romantic memories sure, but good?

 We are not running out of the planet, as some would like to suggest.
-We are running out of new brains so what we really need is many more brains.
+We are running out of new brains so what we need is many more brains.

 It is more likely to find geniuses in a million rather than in a thousand.
 However, overpopulation is still being seen as a problem when in fact, humans are our best resource.
 The planet can handle it – if only we would go beyond peak idiots.